You are here

-- Self-addressed pre-paid registered return envelope (requiring signature on delivery) or arrange pre-paid return courier if you desire to receive the passport by mail.
+- Self-addressed pre-paid registered return envelope (requiring a signature on delivery) or arrange pre-paid return courier if you desire to receive the passport by mail.
 (Please see more on Modes of Delivery)

-The High Commission submits the application at the Department of Immigration & Passport (DIP) in Dhaka electronically after duly entering applicant’s fingerprints, signature in Electronic Pad and photographs.
+The High Commission submits the application at the Department of Immigration & Passport (DIP) in Dhaka electronically after duly entering the applicant’s fingerprints, signature in Electronic Pad and photographs.
 After police verification, Machine Readable Passports (MRP) are issued and printed by DIP in Dhaka.

 Since passport applications are processed and printed in Dhaka and thereafter DIP forwards those to the High Commission by courier, the “Tentative Collection Date” shown on the “Delivery slip” is indicative only.
 As such, earlier understanding of “Express or Urgent” delivery does not hold in the present context beyond expedited handling at some steps in the process.
 The High Commission will contact the applicant once it receives the passport from Dhaka.
 However, the indicative delivery time frame is given below: